ArneBachmann/sos/README.md

 - SOS doesn't store branching point information (or references); each branch stands alone and has no relation whatsoever to other branches or certain revisions thereof, except incidentally its initial file contents
 - File tracking patterns are stored per branch, but **not** versioned with commits (!).
 This means that the "what to track" metadata is not part of the changesets.
 This is a simplification stemming from the main idea that revisions form a linear order of safepoints, and users rarely go back to older revisions
 - `sos update` will **not warn** if local changes are present!
 This is a noteworthy exception to the failsafe approach taken for most other commands

+## Recipes ##
+- Diff between any two revisions: Switch to the revision you want to compare against, then perform a diff with the other revision as argument
+- Ignore whitespaces during diff: Add the option `--nows` or `--ignore-whitespace`

 ## Hints and Tipps ##